SAP-samples/cloud-btp-cli-api-codejam/exercises/01-installing/README.md

 The basic way to install it is as described there - go to the page, work out which tarball to download, download it, expand and unpack it, extracting the executable into a place that you decide.
 You want it in a place that will be searched when you invoke it directly.

 As a user in the terminal within the Dev Space, we don't have administrative access to be able to create files or directories except within our user space.
-So let's decide to put the executable in a `bin/` directory within our home directory, and add that to the `PATH` environment variable so that we can run it without specifying the full path.
+So let's decide to put the executable in a `bin/` directory within our home directory, and add that directory name to the `PATH` environment variable so that we can run it without specifying the full path.

 So at this stage you have a choice.

-* [follow the instructions](#follow-the-instructions) on the download page, choosing the `bin/` directory (i.e. `$HOME/bin/` which resolves to `/home/user/bin/` in the context of the Dev Space terminal session)
+* either: [follow the instructions](#follow-the-instructions) on the download page, choosing the `bin/` directory (i.e. `$HOME/bin/` which resolves to `/home/user/bin/` in the context of the Dev Space terminal session)
-* [use the `getbtpcli`  script](#use-the-getbtpcli-script) to do this for you, a script that will let you discover and download the latest versions as they become available
+* or: [use the `getbtpcli`  script](#use-the-getbtpcli-script) to do this for you, a script that will let you discover and download the latest versions as they become available

 👉 In this exercise, follow the second approach and [use the `getbtpcli` script](#use-the-getbtpcli-script).